yakir12/autotracker-deluxe/README.md

 Once you have selected your video files and determined whether you wish to make local copies, click 'Confirm'.
 Clicking 'Cancel' will discard all changes.

+>**Notes**
+>
-**Note**: If you copied the files locally then the video filepaths stored by the software will point to the local copies.
+> - **File copying** If you copied the files locally then the video filepaths stored by the software will point to the local copies.
 Thus, if you run the video selection tool again, the entries should show the local copy path rather than the one you originally selected.

-**Important**: If you later update the video files for a given project and attempt to copy them locally, this will overwrite the video files in the project directory.
-The software will ask for confirmation before video files are deleted.
+>
+> - **.MTS files** Dung beetle experiments are usually recorded using MTS/AVCHD.
+Reading these files using OpenCV is slow so some tools will slow down or become unresponsive when you are trying to work with MTS.
+You *can* in theory, it'll just be slow.
+It'll also be hard work for your computer so older machines might struggle.
+An easy solution is to convert the videos to another format, for example mp4.
+You can do this with whatever tool you want, ffmpeg is a good option:
+>
+>`$: ffmpeg -i input_video.MTS -vcodec mpeg4 -b:v 15M -acodec libmp3lame -b:a 192k output_video.mp4`

 #### 2. Configure calibration board